-Rev. H. F. Buckner, in the Christian Companion, says: "I have heard Boston minis-ters, on Southern tours, preach sprmons an hour long on Tobacco, without even naming Christ or baptism."
+Rev. H. F. Buckner, in the Christian Companion, says : " I have heard Boston ministers, on Southern tours, preach sermons an hour long on Tobacco, without even naming Christ or baptism.'

-The Central Pacific Railroad is complete to Cisco, 93 miles East from Sacramento, and 124 miles from the summit of Sierra Nevada Mountains, and 5,911 feet above the level of the sca]
+The Central Pacific Railroad is complete to Cisco, 93 miles East from Sacramento, and 124 miles from the summit of Sierra Nevada Mountains, and 6,911 feet above the level of the seal rope.

-the student shall be able. his own conscience being the judge of his ability.
-I believe ninetenths or all will take pride in refunding it.
+the student shall be able. his own conscience being the judge of his ability, I believe ninetenths or all will take pride in refunding it.
 Compare this with the ordinary method of endowing scholarship.
 By that, you must have about \$1,500 before you can give your beneficiary \$100.
-By this, as soon as we get \$100, we can take one student, and when we get \$1,509, we can board fifteer.
-And it will come back in a few years, with or without interest according to the ability of the pupil to be re-used and re-returned perpetually.
-Thus the grand children or great grand children of the donor may reap the benefit of his benefience, when he and all else of his works have long muce perished from among men.
+By this, as soon as we get \$100, we can take one student, and when we get \$1,500, we can board fifteen.
+And it will tome back in a few years, with or without interest according to the ability of the pupil to be re-used and re-returned perpetually.
+Thus the grand children or great grand children of the donor may reap the benefit of his beneficence, when he and all else of his works have long since perished from among men.

 Another signal advantage is, a young man will not feet himself humiliated by receiving a charity, but rather complimented by being selected, as it is intended only for the deserving.

 What of clothing ?
 Six or seven dollars in currency will buy enough good jeans for a suit, which will last a Winter or more, and we have plenty of noble women in the surrounding country who will make it gratis.
-And a young man having the right spirit within him would not hesitate to wear such a suit on Sahbath as well as through the week.
+And a young man having the right spirit within him | 140 gross will net 110 would not besitate to wear such a suit on Sabbath as well as through the week.
 The retired location of Reidville removes all temptation to extravagance in dress.

-But the tuition ?
-Well, until we have an endowment,, the teachers are wholly dependent on their tu tion fees.
+But the tuition?
+Well, until we have an endowment., the teachers are wholly dependent on their tu tion fees.
 But as long as I am the Principal, no one need stay away on that account.
-If he cannot pay all, let him pay \$.
-1. 1. or 0, and give his note for the rest payable when he is able to pay.
+If he cannot pay all, let him pay $\frac{3}{4}$, $\frac{1}{2}$, $\frac{1}{4}$, or 0, and give his note for the rest payable when he is able to pay.
 Tuition however, is a very small portion of one's expenses at school.

 W. B. CARSON.

 Reidville, Spartanburg Dist., S. C.

-The Indians are said to be getting troublesome on the Upper Missouri.
-Several boats have been fired into recently, and a number of their passengers killed.
+The Indians are said to be getting troublesome on the Upper Missouri, Several boats have been fired into recently, and a number of their passengers killed.

-Joseph Cross, D.D., has returned from Europe.
+Joseph Cross, D.D., has returned from Eu-

-with no charges for tuition.
+large with no charges for tuition.
 The writer further suggests a plan by which a student can attend the institution at no greater cost than from one hundred to two hundred dollars per annum.
 The poor boys of our State would receive benefits of incalculable value.
 Such a measure is due to the people and the times.